 1. THE UNIVERSITY OF QUEENSLAND UQ BUSINESS SCHOOL IN BRISBANE, AUSTRALIA

-: The Social Economic Engagement Program (SEEP), a co-curricular program that enables MBA students to work with community organizations on strategic projects.
+THE INNOVATION: The Social Economic Engagement Program (SEEP), a co-curricular program that enables MBA students to work with community organizations on strategic projects.

-: Through SEEP, MBA students at UQ have a chance to apply their professional expertise and classroom learning to real-life projects that benefit not-for-profits and community organizations.
+THE SITUATION: Through SEEP, MBA students at UQ have a chance to apply their professional expertise and classroom learning to real-life projects that benefit not-for-profits and community organizations.
 In the past, SEEP projects have included a growth strategy and succession plan for OzHarvest, which gathers excess food and redistributes it to other charities; a feasibility study for RETREDS, a recycling project; a fundraising and community awareness strategy for the Queensland Branch of Save the Children; and a business plan for Mummy’s Wish, geared toward families where mothers have cancer.

 In the past five years, 170 MBA students have worked on 45 projects for about 35 different organizations, says associate professor Neil Paulsen, director of SEEP.
 They work in teams of three to five students each; some students work on multiple projects.
 SEEP finds new projects mainly through word-of-mouth, including referrals from alumni working with organizations with social missions.